SemWES/docs-and-training/infrastructure_overview/demos.md

 Try these demo workflows to get a quick impression of what can be done on the CloudFlow platform.

+Note: It is recommended to have a basic knowledge of the different [service types](./service_types.md) on the CloudFlow platform when executing the demo workflows, as it will lead to a better understanding of what these workflows actually do.

 ## The demo project
 Some of the workflows listed here require certain input files.
 For those workflows, please log into the `demo` project with your usual username and